 These lessons reveal a powerful truth: transparency and usability go hand in hand.
 Clear, user-centric design turns even the most complex AI systems into trustworthy, intuitive tools.
 By showing, explaining, and adapting, we empower users to understand and engage with AI instead of feeling overwhelmed by it.

 Looking ahead, AI-driven industries will increasingly rely on transparency as a foundation for trust and ethical behavior.
-Designers, product managers, and AI leaders must prioritize it — not as an afterthought, but as a core feature of user experience.
+Designers, product managers, and AI leaders must prioritize and provide transparency — not as an afterthought, but as a core feature of user experience.

 We at Eleken have the expertise to help you incorporate transparency through design into your AI project.
 Schedule a call today for a free consultation.